yeldanasadykova/yeldanaSadykova/README.md

 ### What's Happening?

-🔍 Job: Working on exciting projects at AWebSys.

-📚 Studying: I'm in the process of mastering Azure DevOps, exploring its capabilities to enhance our development and testing workflows.

-🔎 Exploring: I'm currently honing my skills in manual and automated testing, ensuring the quality and reliability of our projects.
+🔍 Currently Seeking New Opportunities: I am actively seeking new job opportunities where I can bring my expertise in testing and quality assurance to a dynamic team.

+📚 Education & Learning: I am currently expanding my skills in automation testing by learning **Playwright** and **Postman**, focusing on how to automate and streamline testing workflows.

-🌟 Goal: It is not just identify issues but contribute towards building seamless user experiences by advocating for quality at every stage.
+🌟 Professional Goal: My goal is to not just identify issues but to contribute towards building seamless user experiences by advocating for quality at every stage of development.

-💬 Ask me about: My experience in testing, my coursework, or tips for landing your first job in the industry.
+💬 Ask me about: My experience in testing, my course, or tips for landing your first job in the IT industry.

 ⚡ Fun fact: I believe that the best bug reports are like detective stories, where each detail leads to a clearer resolution!